Entirety of cuspidal Eisenstein series on loop groups: Introduction

 \begin{nthm} Let $\phi$ be a spherical cusp form for a Chevalley group $G$ over $\Q$.
 Then the cuspidally-induced Eisenstein series $ E_{\vphi, \nu}$ (\ref{cusp:es}) on the loop group of $G$ converges absolutely for any $\nu \in \C$ to an entire function of $\nu$. \end{nthm}

+For example, this theorem applies to Eisenstein series on the loop group $E_9$ induced from spherical cusp forms $\phi$ on $E_8$.
+Following the work \cite{ga:zuck} (which was written in the number field setting), a function-field analog of the above entirety result was announced by A.~Braverman and D.~Kazhdan in \cite[Theorem 5.2(3)]{bk:ad}.
+As in many problems in automorphic forms, the underlying analytic mechanism responsible for the convergence differs greatly between the number field and function field setting, and indeed their proof relies on a geometric interpretation of the Eisenstein series unavailable over number fields.
+In fact, at each fixed element in the appropriate symmetric space, their cuspidal Eisenstein series is a finite sum (independent of the spectral parameter).
+This finiteness crucially uses the observation of G.~Harder in the function field setting that cusp forms vanish outside of a compact subset of the fundamental domain.

+However, this vanishing outside of a compact set is far from true in the number field case, where cusp forms instead merely decay rapidly in the cusps -- a crucial aspect of our proof.
+While rapid (e.g., polynomial) decay statements have well-known applications in the classical theory of automorphic forms and analytic number theory, such results turn out to be insufficient for our purposes (see Remark~\ref{remark731} as well as the end of this subsection for further details).
+Instead we require an {\em exponential decay} result like Theorem~\ref{mainthm} (or its equivalent statement Theorem~\ref{decay:body}) to obtain convergence in the number field setting.

+Another key ingredient in our work is Theorem~\ref{iwineq} and its Corollary~\ref{cor:iwineq:2}, a growth estimate on the diagonal Iwasawa components in the classical and central directions as one varies over the loop analog of the discrete group.
+In the function field setting, this estimate -- coupled with Harder's compact support theorem -- is enough to deduce the Braverman-Kazhdan result.
+In the number field setting, the analysis is more involved and the entirety result we prove here is instead shown by establishing a reduction to the half-plane convergence result \cite{ga:zuck} recalled in Theorem~\ref{iw:iota}.

-For example, this theorem applies to Eisenstein series on the loop group $E_9$ induced from cusp forms $\phi$ on $E_8$.
-By {\em spherical} we mean a cusp form which is $K$-fixed at all places of $\Q$.
+The statement of Theorem~\ref{maininintro} assumes that the cusp form $\phi$ is {\em spherical}, by which we mean that it is $K$-fixed at all places of $\Q$.
 This restriction is undoubtedly not essential to our proof, but is made because of an obstacle coming from the local theory of loop groups:~the usual definition of $K$-finite Eisenstein series (e.g., \cite[(6.3.1)]{shahidi}) relies on a matrix coefficient construction whose generalization to loop groups has not been developed.
 Thus the loop Eisenstein series induced from $K$-finite cusp forms have not even been defined, and so it is premature to study their convergence.
 The $K$-finite condition at nonarchimedean places amounts to a congruence group condition, and hence a smaller group of summation in the Eisenstein series definition.
-Since our arguments involve dominating by larger, convergent sums, relaxing the $K$-fixed condition is therefore likely to make the convergence only easier.
+In the finite-dimensional setting, the absolute convergence of congruence group Eisenstein series is an immediate consequence of the absolute convergence of full-level Eisenstein series (simply by dropping terms).
+Thus relaxing the $K$-fixed condition at nonarchimedean places may actually make absolute convergence easier.